This orange marmade in the instant pot is brought to you by T-Fal Mandoline Slicer. My opinions and love of jams and jellies remain my own.

 Instant Pot Orange Marmalade Recipe Ingredients:

-3 pounds oranges (use oranges with thin skins to avoid the bitterness of the orange pith)
+3 pounds fresh oranges (use oranges with thin skins to avoid the bitterness of the orange pith)

 1 cup water